grpc/proposal/A29-xds-tls-security.md

 gRPC requires the client certificate and will reject a connection without a valid client certificate.
-When [`require_client_certificate`][RCC] is `true`, the [`validation_context_certificate_provider_instance`][VCCPI1] value should be present otherwise gRPC should NACK the LDS update.
+When [`require_client_certificate`][RCC] is `true`, the [`validation_context_certificate_provider_instance`][VCCPI1] value should be present otherwise gRPC will NACK the LDS update.

 If any of the following fields are present, gRPC will NACK the LDS update: